gurmitteotia/guflow/docs/wait-for-signals.md

   * **Workflow.WaitingItem**: Returns one of the workflow item which will resume the execution on receiving the given signal.
 If there are multiple workflow items waiting for the specific signal (can happen in parallel branches) then it will return the one, waiting for the longest period.

-   Following examples will clarify the usage of these APIs:
+   Following examples will clarify the usage of above custom APIs:

   **Example 1:** Following example does what workflow will do by default on receiving the signal.